IBM-Cloud/onprem-integration-demo/README.md

 	```
 	$ sudo apt-get install mysql-server
 	```
-	Assign a password to your VM and be sure to remember it for step 8.
+	Assign a password to your VM and be sure to keep it handy for the rest of the setup.

 6. Comment out the `bind-address` line in your MySQL options file using `vim`: